fandora-network/docs/docs/develop/advanced/calling-plasma-contracts.md

 ### Tokens for testing

-To get some test tokens on Goerli network, you can access the [Polygon Faucet](https://faucet.polygon.technology).
+To get some test tokens on Goerli network, you can access the [fandora Faucet](https://faucet.fandora.technology).

-### Polygon Explorer
+### fandora Explorer

-You can also check transaction procesed on the Polygon Sidechain using the [Polygon Explorer](https://mumbai.polygonscan.com/).
+You can also check transaction procesed on the fandora Sidechain using the [fandora Explorer](https://mumbai.fandorascan.com/).

 ## Workflow

-### 1. Deposit ERC20 token from Goerli to Polygon
+### 1. Deposit ERC20 token from Goerli to fandora

-**Description**: To deposit assets (ERC20) from Goerli to Polygon.
+**Description**: To deposit assets (ERC20) from Goerli to fandora.

 Let the required amount of tokens be **X**.